pac4j/pac4j/documentation/blog/openid_federation_with_pac4j_and_cas.md

 ## 3) Setup a CAS server as the trust anchor

-In the `application.yml`, let's setup this time the CAS server as the trust anchor:
+In the `application.yml` file, let's setup this time the CAS server as the trust anchor:

 ```yml
 server.ssl.enabled: false